Online Network Traffic Classification Based on External Attention and Convolution by IP Packet Header: Experiments

-To further validate the efficacy of our proposed method, which exclusively utilizes the network layer IP packet header for network traffic classification, we conducted experiments in this section using two additional datasets.
-Throughout these experiments, we maintained consistent experimental hardware and software configurations, as well as the hyperparameter settings for the model, while continuing to compare the results with the methods employed in the Baseline.
-As illustrated in Tables 5 and 6, in this section, we employed the BUAA and VNAT datasets for experimentation.
-The BUAA dataset comprises seven types of network traffic: Chat, Email, P2P, Streaming, Chrome, Game, and Meeting, while the VNAT dataset contains five types of network traffic: Streaming, VoIP, Chat, C2, and File Transfer.
-Similar to the ISCX dataset, each type of network traffic consists of 50,000 samples.
+To further validate the efficacy of our proposed ECM model, which exclusively utilizes the network layer IP packet header for network traffic classification, we conduct experiments in this section using an additional dataset.
+Throughout these experiments, we maintain consistent experimental settings in section 5.1 and 5.3, as well as the hyperparameter settings in section 5.2.
+This merged dataset is a combination of multiple datasets, including open-source dataset (Beijing University of Aeronautics and Astronautics, BUAA) \cite{wang2022sessionvideo} and (University of Science and Technology of China, USTC) \cite{wang2017malware}, as well as some \textbf{P}rivate \textbf{D}ata collected by ourselves (we call this merged dataset BUPD in this paper).
+It contains 38 different applications/protocols, as detailed in Table 6.
+We have categorized them into 8 major network traffic types: Chat, Email, File Transfer, P2P, Streaming, Game, Meeting, and Web.
+Similar to the ISCX dataset, we select 50,000 samples for each traffic type to maintain dataset balance.

-As shown in Tables 7 and 8, our proposed EAM achieved the highest overall accuracy when compared with other Baseline methods on both the BUAA and VNAT datasets, obtaining an accuracy of 94.57\% on the BUAA dataset and 99.88\% on the VNAT dataset.
-Likewise, Tables 7 and 8 display the Precision, Recall, and F1-Score metrics for each class in the datasets.
-On the BUAA dataset, EAM outperformed the other three methods in the Chat, Email, Streaming, and Chrome categories, with higher metrics.
-It also exhibited better performance than the other three methods in some metrics for the remaining three categories.
-On the VNAT dataset, EAM showed higher metrics for Streaming and File Transfer categories compared to the other three methods.